 You can explore the museum's award-winning walled herb garden and period gardens which show how domestic gardens have changed over the past four centuries.
 Inspired by Shoreditch’s history as a centre of horticulture and market gardens, our gardens are chronologically arranged to explore the links between home interiors and gardens.
-Please note that the period and herb gardens are open now during museum hours until the end of October.
+Please note that the period and herb gardens have now closed for the winter season and will re-open again 1 April 2017.
 The front gardens are open until 5pm all year round.

 The herb garden is laid out in a traditional, formal plan, centred on a bronze water feature by local artist Kate Malone.
 The planting scheme shows the many household uses of herbs, with separate beds for medicinal, culinary, aromatic and dye plants.